religiosa1/tgnotifier/README.md

 Supported environmental variables are:

 - BOT_TOKEN bot token as provided by BotFather
-- BOT_RECIPIENTS list of recipients' telegram Ids, separated by comma
+- BOT_RECIPIENTS list of default recipients' telegram Ids, separated by comma
 - BOT_API_KEY your API Key (see bellow)
 - BOT_LOG_LEVEL verbosity level of logs, possible values are 'debug', 'info', 'warn', and 'error'
 - BOT_LOG_TYPE controls the logger output, possible values are "text" and "json"